-Parliamentary questions on the consequences of the judgment have been tabled in the European Parliament in March by the MEPs Cem Özdemir and Joost Lagendijk (Greens/ALE) to the Commission and in July 2009 by MEP Emine Bozkurt (SD) to the Commission and the Council.47 On 6 May 2009 MEP Joost Lagendijk, co-chair of the EU-Turkey Joint Parliamentary Committee, organized a hearing in Strasbourg on the EU Visa Regulation and the Soysal judgment.
+Parliamentary questions on the consequences of the judgment have been tabled in the European Parliament in March by the MEPs Cem Özdemir and Joost Lagendijk (Greens/ALE) to the Commission and in July 2009 by MEP Emine Bozkurt (SD) to the Commission and the Council.61 On 6 May 2009 MEP Joost Lagendijk, co-chair of the EU-Turkey Joint Parliamentary Committee, organized a hearing in Strasbourg on the EU Visa Regulation and the Soysal judgment.
 At the hearing, academic and other experts from Member States and Turkey were present.
 In June 2009 the EP Committee on Petitions declared a petition by the German lawyer Ünal Zeran and 105 other persons admissible and decided to request information from the Commission on the petition.
-On 25 September 2009 the Commission did answer both the written question by Bozkurt and the request by the Committee on Petitions with an almost identical reply.48 The Committee on Petitions did not take further action on the petition.
+On 25 September 2009 the Commission did answer both the written question by Bozkurt and the request by the Committee on Petitions with an almost identical reply.62 The Committee on Petitions did not take further action on the petition.

 On 19 May 2009 the EC-Turkey Association Council convened in Brussels.
 At the meeting the Turkish Minister of Foreign Affairs Davutoğlu raised the issue of the EU visa policy regarding Turkey (see chapter 7).
 With reference to the Soysal judgment, he affirmed that visas for Turkish service providers should be removed as they constitute a new restriction to the right of establishment and freedom to provide services.
 He stated that the Court had affirmed the primacy of international agreements concluded by the Community over the provisions of secondary Community legislation, like the Council Regulation which sets out the visa black and white lists of the EU.
-Moreover, he stated that Turkey expects the European Commission to take the necessary measures in respect of any EU Member State that does not comply with the Agreement and the Additional Protocol.49
+Moreover, he stated that Turkey expects the European Commission to take the necessary measures in respect of any EU Member State that does not comply with the Agreement and the Additional Protocol.
+63 In their statements at the Association Council meetings of 10 May 2010 and 19 April 2011 the Turkish ministers again made explicit reference to the Soysal judgment.
+At the last meeting the Minister Davutoğlu stated: